codebysid/Fav-AI-Chat-Privacy-Policy/README.md

 ## **Permissions**

-[Your Extension Name] may request certain permissions, such as:
+Fav AI Chat may request certain permissions, such as:
 - **Chrome storage:** This is used to store your settings or preferences locally within your browser.
 - **Other permissions:** Any additional permissions are used strictly to provide the extension's functionality and are not used to access or store any personal information.